martagrz/martagrz.github.io/content/publication/utility_functions/index.md

 #publication: "Uncovering Utility Functions from Observed Outcomes"
 #publication_short: "Uncovering Utility Functions from Observed Outcomes"

-abstract: Understanding household behaviour is essential for modelling macroeconomic dynamics and de- signing effective policy.
-While heterogeneous agent models offer a more realistic alternative to rep- resentative agent frameworks, their implementation poses significant computational challenges, par- ticularly in continuous time.
-The Aiyagari-Bewley-Huggett (ABH) framework, recast as a system of partial differential equations, typically relies on grid-based solvers that suffer from the curse of di- mensionality, high computational cost, and numerical inaccuracies.
-This paper introduces the ABH- PINN solver, an approach based on Physics-Informed Neural Networks (PINNs), which embeds the Hamilton-Jacobi-Bellman and Kolmogorov Forward equations directly into the neural network train- ing objective.
-By replacing grid-based approximation with mesh-free, differentiable function learning, the ABH-PINN solver benefits from the advantages of PINNs of improved scalability, smoother solu- tions, and computational efficiency.
+abstract: Understanding household behaviour is essential for modelling macroeconomic dynamics and designing effective policy.
+While heterogeneous agent models offer a more realistic alternative to representative agent frameworks, their implementation poses significant computational challenges, particularly in continuous time.
+The Aiyagari-Bewley-Huggett (ABH) framework, recast as a system of partial differential equations, typically relies on grid-based solvers that suffer from the curse of dimensionality, high computational cost, and numerical inaccuracies.
+This paper introduces the ABH- PINN solver, an approach based on Physics-Informed Neural Networks (PINNs), which embeds the Hamilton-Jacobi-Bellman and Kolmogorov Forward equations directly into the neural network training objective.
+By replacing grid-based approximation with mesh-free, differentiable function learning, the ABH-PINN solver benefits from the advantages of PINNs of improved scalability, smoother solutions, and computational efficiency.
 Preliminary results show that the PINN-based approach is able to obtain economically valid results matching the established finite-difference solvers.
 We hope this will open new avenues for solving complex heterogeneous agent models in macroeconomics.

 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.